 That means spending time and money more quickly and easily, shortening the distance between insights and value, analyzing the impact of future moves, and empowering people with in-depth data.
-At Slowear we have leveraged the power of the Board decision-making platform to support data-driven Integrated Retail Planning, combined with the native BI capabilities of Board, from strategy to operations.
+At Slowear we have leveraged the power of the Board Intelligent Planning Platform to support data-driven Integrated Retail Planning, combined with actionable insights gained through Board, from strategy to operations.

 The definition and revision of the strategic plan is conducted in order to share the long-medium term guidelines used to develop new collections and to plan retail sales.
 These guidelines enable the management of the downstream plan, through the definition of measurable sales and margin targets, and provide additional information about the retail network which is used in the following step.
 The strategic plan is revised every six months and covers a two-year period."